What is human metapneumovirus, the infection that has peaked in the United States - breaking latest news - Breaking Latest News

 How is it transmitted?

-A 2020 study on Lancet Global Health estimated that among children under the age of 5 there were more than 14 million HMPV infections in 2018, more than 600,000 hospitalizations and more than 16,000 deaths. infection generates weak or incomplete immune protection, and humans are reinfected for life.
+A 2020 study in the Lancet Global Health estimated that there were more than 14 million HMPV infections among children under the age of 5 in 2018, more than 600,000 hospitalizations and more than 16,000 deaths. infection generates weak or incomplete immune protection, and humans are reinfected for life.

 Is there a vaccine?